monix/monix-kafka/docs/getting-started.md

 title: Getting Started
 ---

-This project supports different versions of Apache Kafka, see in below sections how to get started with each of them:
+This project supports different versions of _Apache Kafka_, see in below sections how to get started with each of them:

 ## Kafka 1.0.x or above